Maple Class Updates

 Class 1/2 Maple

-Welcome back Maple Class to our spring term!
-I hope everyone has had a lovely, Christmas break and you are ready for our next term!
-Our theme this term is ‘Space’.
+Welcome to our summer term Maple Class!
+I hope everyone has had a wonderful, Easter break and you are ready for our last term!
+Our theme this term is ‘Opposites’.

-The theme for music this term is ‘In the Groove’.
+The theme for music this term is ‘Your Imagination’.
 The children will be exploring songs from musicals and films that requires them to use their imagination, and in ICT children will continue to learn about E-safety, movement (algorithms) and debugging and using these to problem solve.

 For ease, could children please bring in a named water bottle that will need to go home either daily or at the end of the week to be cleaned, especially as we approach the warmer months.

 As ever, we are always available if you have any queries relating to work in the classroom and your support is always appreciated!